prmanna/tech-book/content/docs/Programming-tips/c++.md

 C++ adds two new keywords to support templates: ‘template’ and ‘typename’.
 The second keyword can always be replaced by the keyword ‘class’.

+### Function Templates
+We write a generic function that can be used for different data types.

 ```cpp
 #include <iostream>
 using namespace std;